dannystey/dev-fe-onboarding/src/getting-started.md

 __Every new frontend developer is able to implement components in our Biotope projects, in compliance with our VI standards__

+> Was that the overall goal?
+Its pretty invisible and should be more presentable on an own Roadmap and Goals Page.

 Which includes
 - knowing our common standards and
 - having mastered the technical basics